Connecticut Cocaine Possession Lawyer

 Toxicologists and private investigators may also need to be retained to carefully examine the evidence at the State lab, and to interview other witnesses that the police conveniently forgot or failed to interview.
 Finally, after your Connecticut cocaine lawyer covers all of these issues, it is then that they are able to provide you with an honest assessment of your defense, and work with you to build the strongest defense possible under your individual case circumstances.

-Why Drug Treatment & Drug Rehab are Critical to Your Stamford Cocaine Possession Arrest
+Why Drug Treatment and Rehab are Critical to a Cocaine Possession Arrest

-Along with advising you on preparing the best defense to your arrest for Sale or Narcotics Possession in Connecticut, your lawyer will also counsel you on the important role that drug rehabilitation may have in your case.
+Along with advising you on preparing the best defense to your cocaine possession charges, your lawyer in Connecticut will also counsel you on the important role that drug rehabilitation may have in your case.
 While inpatient or intensive outpatient rehabilitation will personally help you battle your drug addiction or dependency issues, it is also a very meaningful and successful way to prove to the judge and prosecutor that you are serious about addressing your addiction and making changes in your life.
-Top Connecticut drug lawyers are sensitive to the fact that inpatient and outpatient programs can be very expensive and interfere with your job and family.
-But remember that drug dependency—along with a paper trail from rehab centers and drug counselors who can vouch for your drug dependency and rehabilitation efforts—can make the difference between mandatory jail sentences and no-jail dispositions in your Stamford Connecticut narcotics arrest.
+Our lawyers are sensitive to the fact that inpatient and outpatient programs can be very expensive and interfere with your job and family.
+But remember that drug dependency—along with a paper trail from rehab centers and drug counselors who can vouch for your drug dependency and rehabilitation efforts—can make the difference between mandatory jail sentences and no-jail dispositions in your Connecticut narcotics arrest.
 If a court makes a finding that you were drug dependent at the time of the arrest, then you can avoid mandatory jail time.
 So work with your Connecticut attorney to tailor a drug rehabilitation program that will effectively show the judge that you are walking the walk of sobriety, not just talking the talk of sobriety, and that you are committed to battling the addiction issues that may have caused you to get arrested for CGS 21a-277 Sale of Narcotics / Intent to Sell.

 Conspiracy Charges Following Cocaine Possession Arrests